apenwarr/redo/README.md

 automatically, however:

 - Building stuff unnecessarily is *much* less dangerous than not building stuff that should be built.
-Using checksums will
+Checksums aren't perfect (think of zero-byte output files); using checksums will cause more builds to be skipped by default, which is very dangerous.

 - It makes it hard to *force* things to rebuild when you know you absolutely want that.
 (With timestamps, you can